 The portion of this total latency that you have the easiest control over is the delay in your computer’s audio gear.
 Some laptops have internal sound hardware that is good enough, but in many cases the internal sound hardware and driver software adds too much delay, and an external digital audio interface and microphone will process sound with less latency and higher quality.
 See Appendix A for details.

 If you see a yellow bar across the top saying that your audio input is muted to avoid feedback, you can press the button on the top right to Unmute Input.
-If you are using a microphone input, you will NEED headphones, make sure to connect them before you unmute the input.
+If you are using a microphone input, you will NEED headphones, so make sure to connect them before you unmute your input.

 Although our technologies can do some amazing things, it is important to accept some physical limits.
 Even if all the Internet equipment your audio passes through were capable of operating with no processing time, the speed of light, (186,282 miles per second) means a sound played in San Diego, CA would travel to Sydney, Australia, a trip of 7500 miles, in 0.040 seconds (40 ms).
 For comparison, consider an in person session, where the same sound travels at 1100 feet per second (the speed of sound in air).
 That 40 ms delay would be the equivalent of playing with someone sitting 44 feet away! - just barely tolerable!